Treatment for hemorrhoids

 In some cases, internal hemorrhoids may protrude through the anus and can be seen, which is known as becoming prolapsed.
 When this happens, they will shrink back inside the rectum or can be pushed back in.

 These hemorrhoids develop under the skin around the outside of the anus.
-These are the most uncomfortable hemorrhoids, can be itchy or painful, and may feel lumpy.
+These are the most uncomfortable hemorrhoids; they can be itchy or painful and may feel lumpy.
 When a blood clot forms within an external hemorrhoid, this is known as a thrombosed hemorrhoid, which can result in severe, ongoing pain.
 Sometimes clots dissolve on their own, but if they don’t, your doctor can remove the clot, a procedure that’s most effective if done within 72 hours of the clot-forming

 Thrombosed types of hemorrhoids